 All of the paths and ‘The Dry Sea’ in the Japanese Gardens are raked to create the ‘wave’ look that is common in Zen Gardens.
 Even at 2pm, 6 HOURS after opening time and therefore 6 hours of being stomped all over, the volunteers had kept the paths in such a condition that if I didn’t know different, I would have thought I was the first person of the day to walk over them.

 Crossing over the bright red arched bridge, the Japanese Gardens changed into a Woodland Walk around a large pond.
 The contrast between the two garden styles couldn’t be any more different but it flows together perfectly and works this way throughout the gardens!

 One of my favourite areas of the gardens, is the Garden Art Project.
 Each year giant cut outs are made and local artists decorate them.
 They are displayed in the gardens throughout the summer and are then auctioned off at the end of the season.
-This year’s theme is fish!
+The year I visited, the theme was fish!
 (If someone would buy me the fish below, I’ll love you forever!)

 This then ties in with the Garden StoryWalk!
-As the art project is fish, this years children’s book of choice is ‘Commotion In The Ocean’ (a book I know well working in pre school)!
+As the art project was fish, the children’s book of choice is ‘Commotion In The Ocean’ (a book I know well working in pre school)!
 Children can follow the path through the garden, reading a page from the book as they go!